 Because HDMI transmits a digital signal, sending an HDMI output directly to an analog system wouldn’t produce a viable audio (or video) signal.
 In almost every case, you cannot simply get a cable that appears to convert HDMI to RCA.
 These cables are designed to work with devices that decrypt the HDMI signal before output.

-An HDMI cable is designed with 19 pins which transmit a number of digital signals capable of carrying not only audio and video, but also things like remote control commands and device information.
+An HDMI cable is designed with 19 pins that transmit a number of digital signals capable of carrying not only audio and video, but also things like remote control commands and device information.
 As we’ve said before, there exist directional HDMI cables as well, and they’re a bit better at sending information across long distances.

 These signals are HDMI-specific and hence require digital conversion for other formats.
 For audio, an HDMI audio extractor would be necessary for conversion to other formats.